haskellguide/haskellguide.com/content/guides/haskell-style-guide.md

 ## Tooling

 The `stylish-haskell` tool provides a sensible way of formatting code.
-The configuration `etc/.stylish-haskell.yml` can be copied into your home directory and once you have installed `stylish-haskell`, will format code as per the suggestions.